MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-azure-data-lake-hindex.md

    Before you begin, you should have these items of information:

-   :heavy_check_mark:  The name of your Azure Data Lake Analytics (ADLA) service.
+   :heavy_check_mark:  The name of your Azure Data Lake Analytics (ADLA) service from [Set up Azure Data Lake Analytics](get-started-setup-azure-data-lake-analytics.md).

-   :heavy_check_mark:  The name of your Azure Data Lake Storage (ADLS) service.
+   :heavy_check_mark:  The name of your Azure Data Lake Storage (ADLS) from [Set up Azure Data Lake Analytics](get-started-setup-azure-data-lake-analytics.md).

-   :heavy_check_mark:  The name of your Azure Storage (AS) account containing MAG dataset.
+   :heavy_check_mark:  The name of your Azure Storage (AS) account containing MAG dataset from [Get Microsoft Academic Graph on Azure storage](get-started-setup-provisioning.md).

    :heavy_check_mark:  The name of the container in your Azure Storage (AS) account containing MAG dataset.

-## Define functions to extract MAG data from Azure Storage
+## Define functions to extract MAG data

-In prerequisite [Setting up Azure Data Lake Analytics](get-started-setup-azure-data-lake-analytics.md), you added the Azure Storage created for MAG provision as a data source for the Azure Data Lake Analytics service (ADLA).
-In this section, you submit a job to create functions in ADLA for extracting MAG data from the Azure Storage.
+In prerequisite [Set up Azure Data Lake Analytics](get-started-setup-azure-data-lake-analytics.md), you added the Azure Storage  (AS) created for MAG provision as a data source for the Azure Data Lake Analytics service (ADLA).
+In this section, you submit an ADLA job to create functions extracting MAG data from Azure Storage (AS).

 1. In the [Azure portal](https://portal.azure.com), go to the Azure Data Lake Analytics (ADLA) service that you created, and select **Overview** > **New Job**.